October Update: Canada and COVID-19

-anadian borders Are soon open to some travelers who are not Canadian citizens or permanent residents of Canada.
-Since March 16, Canada’s borders have been closed to all but deemed-essential travelers in response to the COVID-19 global pandemic.
+anadian borders still remain closed to most travelers who are not Canadian citizens or permanent residents of Canada.
+Since March 16 of 2020, Canada’s borders have been closed to all but deemed-essential travelers in response to the COVID-19 global pandemic.
 Such “essential services”, are individuals who, by definition of their occupation, provide services that both countries have come to rely on, are exempted from the ban.
 These include diplomats and airline crew members.
-As well, the European Union has included Canada (but not the USA) in its recently-announced ‘bubble’ of countries whose inbound and outbound flights can connect with the EU.
+As well, the European Union has included Canada (but not the USA) in its ‘bubble’ of countries whose inbound and outbound flights can connect with the EU.

 Check the Globe and Mail web site for up-to-date graphs and case numbers in Canada and the provinces and territories.

 Most provinces have eased up on COVID-19 restrictions.
 Most public, sporting, business, conference and entertainment events are cautiously reopening, with strict rules to follow with respect to location of activity and numbers of attendees.
 Shopping malls are open in Ontario, with retailers requiring shoppers to wear masks and maintain social distance.
 Gatherings of many types, including church services, reopened at reduced capacity with masks and social distance.
 Nearly all retail establishments require shoppers, clients and patrons to use hand sanitizers and wear masks as they re-open, or remain open.
 Quebec was the first Canadian province to announce a vaccine passport, joined by Ontario and other provinces.